 Erika Jayne On Stage - Theater Credits, Bio and Tickets

-Jayne attended North Atlanta High School, where she first discovered her love for musical theater, appearing in productions of A Chorus Line (as Val) and Pippin (as Frastrada).
+Jayne attended North Atlanta High School, where she first discovered her love for musical theatre, appearing in productions of A Chorus Line as Val and Pippin as Fastrada.
 She began her career working as a model, performing in various girl groups and shooting commercials.

-Jayne made her Broadway debut as Roxie Hart in long-running favorite Chicago at the Ambassador Theatre on January 6, 2020.
-Although she was scheduled to remain with the production through March 29, 2020, she played her final performance on March 11 as the Broadway shutdown due to the COVID-19 pandemic was enforced.
+Jayne made her Broadway debut as Roxie Hart in Chicago at the Ambassador Theatre on January 6, 2020.
+Although she was scheduled to remain with the production through March 29, 2020, she played her final performance on March 11 due to the Broadway shutdown amid the COVID-19 pandemic.